akanshgulati/personal-blog-gatsby-markdown/src/posts/text-replace-transition/add-text-replace-transition-easily.md

 ## Vanilla JS Implementation

-We are removing and adding the same `fade` class with changed text content and using innerHTML method which repaints the content again showing the animation.
+We are removing and adding the same `fade` class with changed text content and using innerHTML method which repaints the content showing the animation.

-> By default, we add fade out related properties to `.text` class so
+> By default, we add a fade out related properties to `.text` class so
-> that once `fade` class is removed, it can work just like
+> that once the `fade` class is removed, it can work just like
 > `fade-leave-active` in Vue or `fade-exit-active` in React.

 There are two methods by which you can add transition:
-1. **Timeout Centric**: In this you have to manually mention the timeout of the leaving state of the transition.
+1. **Timeout Centric**: In this, you have to manually mention the timeout of the leaving state of the transition.
 This is not a recommended way, because same time needs to be entered in CSS styles.
-The timeout part is being handled with `setTimeout` method and `requestAnimationFrame` callback to prevent any [jank-like](https://googlechrome.github.io/devtools-samples/jank/) (drop in frame rate) experience.
+The timeout part is being handled with the `setTimeout` method and `requestAnimationFrame` callback to prevent any [jank-like](https://googlechrome.github.io/devtools-samples/jank/) (drop in frame rate) experience.

-2. **CSS Centric**: Here we leverage `transitionend` JS listener which updates when transition is over serving the purpose of timeout being used above.
+2. **CSS Centric**: Here we leverage `transitionend` JS event listener which updates when the one state of transition is over serving the purpose of timeout being used above.

 <iframe
      src="https://codesandbox.io/embed/vanilla-js-text-transition-example-hc7kq?fontsize=14&hidenavigation=1&theme=dark&view=preview"